Heptaméron: Sample story summarized

 Saffrendent tells the third story, which is set in Naples, Italy, during the reign of King Alfonso.

 During a carnival, the king visits his subjects’ homes as they vie to provide him the best hospitality.
-As he visits a happily married young couple, he is smitten by the wife’s beauty, and he sends her husband to Rome for a couple weeks on trumped-up business.
+As he visits a happily married young couple, he is smitten by the wife’s beauty, and he sends her husband to Rome for a couple of weeks on trumped-up business.
 While the husband is away, the king succeeds in seducing the wife.
 After a while, the husband becomes suspicious of his wife’s fidelity.
 He bides his time in silence, hoping for the opportunity to avenge himself.

 He convinces the queen that he loves her and that she deserves to be treated better by her husband, who dishonors her in cuckolding him.
 They agree to an adulterous affair between themselves, so that the nobleman cuckolds the king who has cuckolded him.
-Whenever the nobleman visits his country estates, the king visits his wife, but secretly lusts after men.
+Whenever the nobleman visits his country estates, the king visits his wife.
 Instead of going to his estates, the nobleman now goes to the castle to dally with the queen, while the king commits adultery with his wife.
 The affairs continue for years, well into the couples’ old age.

 Like many stories of this sort, Saffredent’s tale deals with the theme of cuckoldry and depends on both dramatic and situational irony for its plot and effects.